frontenddogma/web-development-glossary/manuscript/b.md

 Blisk
 : A developer-centered cross-platform web browser.
 Blisk was first released in 2016. ℹ︎&nbsp;[blisk.io](https://blisk.io/)

+Blob
+: In JavaScript, an object that represents a blob, which is a file-like object of immutable, raw data.
+Blobs can be read as text or binary data, or converted into a `ReadableStream` so its methods can be used for processing the data.
+Blobs can represent data that isn’t necessarily in a JavaScript-native format.&nbsp;[‡](#m-blob)
+: → Binary large object

 Block
 : In CSS, a section enclosed by an opening (`{`) and a closing curly brace (`}`).